-- With a quick release scoop, form the meat mixture into golf ball-size portions.
-Once all the balls are formed, heat 2 tablespoons olive oil in the bottom of a large skillet or 5-qt pot.
+- Alternatively, you can fry the meatballs in oil.
+To do this, heat 2 tablespoons olive oil in the bottom of a large skillet or 5-qt pot.
 In batches, fry the meatballs in the hot oil, turning to brown all sides of the meatballs.

 - Once the meatballs are cooked, they are ready to serve or package for freezing.
 To freeze, cool the meatballs completely and place in freezer-safe containers or ziptop freezer bags.
 Chill thoroughly before storing in the freezer.
 To serve, reheat completely in a pan on the stovetop, in the slow cooker, on a hot grill, or in the microwave.